ucrbioinfo/AMPS/README.md

 ### Mapping WGBS data
 If you have the WGBS reads, you should first get to the mapping process.
 The file mapping_scripts.txt shows a sample for the steps:

-1. Check the quality of the reads
+- Check the quality of the reads
-2. Trim the reads with low quality
+- Trim the reads with low quality
-3. Map the reads using Bismark
+- Map the reads using Bismark:
   - Prepare genome
   - Map the reads
   - genome-wide methylation extractor

 ## Inputs